 To promote their September 2020 edition, Meanjin Quarterly announced a Pandemic Fiction challenge on Twitter.
 A one tweet story on the COVID pandemic, using the hashtag #Meanjin280.
-The prize for the best 10 tweets: a 12-month magazine subscription and publication on Meanjin’s blog.
+The prize for the best ten tweets: a twelve-month magazine subscription and publication on Meanjin’s blog.
 I tweeted three stories.

 Three years on, while the three pieces flowed more smoothly from beginning to end, conciseness was still an issue.
 Perhaps I need 560-character tweets?